karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 w = [-1, -1, 1, -1, 1, -1, 1, 1, -1, 1] // weight vector
 ```

 If you do the dot product, you get `-3`.
 Hence, probability of class 1 is `1/(1+e^(-(-3))) = 0.0474`.
 In other words the classifier is 95% certain that this is example is class 0.
 We're now going to try to fool the classifier.
 That is, we want to find a tiny change to `x` in such a way that the score comes out much higher.
-It's quite clear what this change should be: In every dimension where the weight is positive, we want to slightly increase the input.
-Conversely, in every dimension where the weight is negative, we want the input to be slightly lower.
+Since the score is computed with a dot product (multiply corresponding elements in `x` and `w` then add it all up), with a little bit of thought it's clear what this change should be: In every dimension where the weight is positive, we want to slightly increase the input (to get slightly more score).
+Conversely, in every dimension where the weight is negative, we want the input to be slightly lower (again, to get slightly more score).
 In other words, an adversarial `xad` might be:

 ```javascript
 // xad = x + 0.5w gives: